boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-box.md

 #### Enable Multi-select

-`Enable Multi-Select` allows you to select the one or more items in the dropdown list.
+`Enable Multi-Select` allows you to select one or more items in the dropdown list.

 #### Single Selection